Graduate School of Architecture & Urban Design

 Admissions decisions are based on the applicant's portfolio, academic records, statement of objectives, and references.
 Students may be admitted to the MFA program upon completion of the BFA degree or equivalent academic preparation.

-To download the pdf version of the application instruction sheet from the most recent admission cycle, click here.
+To download the pdf version of the application instruction sheet for our most recent admission cycle, click here.
 For detailed information about applying to the Graduate School of Art, including requirements for both online and hard-copy materials, visit the School's application section.